mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 ## Key Takeaways
 - Automatic differentiation works by recording a computational graph (DAG) during the forward pass, then walking it in reverse topological order to apply the chain rule.
 - Every operation stores a `_grad_fn` closure that knows how to push gradients to its inputs (parents).
 The pattern is always the same: multiply the upstream gradient by the local derivative, then accumulate.
-- Gradient accumulation is critical for shared nodes.(x * x example).
+- Gradient accumulation is critical for shared nodes (x * x example).
 - Broadcasting is handled by `_unbroadcast` which sums over the broadcast dimensions to get the gradient back to the target shape.
 - Numerical gradient checking is a good way to verify our gradients are correct.

 ## What's next?

 In the next post, we'll add the operations needed for real neural networks: ReLU, GELU, softmax, cross-entropy loss, and layer normalization.
-We'll also build a Module base class and an SGD optimizer, and train a small MLP to make sure everything.
+We'll also build a Module base class and an SGD optimizer, and train a small MLP to make sure everything works.
 Eventually, we'll build a transformer and train it on a real dataset.